hyperledger/fabric/docs/source/test_network.md

 This command creates a Fabric network that consists of two peer nodes, one ordering node.
 No channel is created when you run `./network.sh up`, though we will get there in a [future step](#creating-a-channel).
-If the command completes successfully, the script will print out logs similar to these of the nodes being created.
+If the command completes successfully, you will see the logs of the nodes being created:
 ```
 Creating network "net_test" with the default driver
 Creating volume "net_orderer.example.com" with default driver